kgashok/GE_8151-unit-programs/MD FILES/unit - 1 programs/GuessANumber.md

 ## Problem Statement

-___
-**Shankar and Vijay are playing a game of integers in which Shankar chooses an integer in his mind (can be any integer value with in range of 1 to 100 ) and Vijay had to find that integer through some guesses.**
+Shankar and Vijay are playing a game of integers.
+Shankar chooses an integer of his choice in his mind.
+It can be any integer value within the range of **`1 to 100`**.
+Now, Vijay had to find that integer through some guesses.
-___

-_Shankar can provides 3 hints to Vijay ,each hint can be one of the below types:_
+Shankar can provides 3 hints to Vijay, each hint can be one of the below types:
 * Type 1 : Guess is Low
 * Type 2 : Guess is High
 * Type 3 : You guessed my number!

-Now Vijay has to make some guesses in order to find Shankar's integer._
+Now Vijay has to make some guesses in order to find Shankar's integer.
-___

-**Note:**  vijay is given only 10 chances to guess the number and if vijay wins the game then return true otherwise return false.
+**Note:**  Vijay is given only 10 chances to guess the number.
+If Vijay wins the game, then return `True` otherwise return `False`.

 ## Python Code